madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 go _ SZ _ impossible
 ```

-We don't have this in Haskell, but there is a
+We don't have this in Haskell, but there is a stale
 [proposal](https://gitlab.haskell.org/ghc/ghc/issues/10756#comment:4).
 What if
 we omit this case altogether?
 This leads to a non-exhaustive pattern match
 warning because only when we pattern match on the second argument GHC learns
 that the pattern is inaccessible.

-This is dangerous because we might prove a lemma, tweak it slightly, and not
+Using `error`{.haskell} as a way around is dangerous because we might prove a
-realise that the inaccessible case is now perfectly accessible.
-The case would
+lemma, tweak it slightly, and not realise that the inaccessible case is now
-type check fine because we have `error "Inaccessible case"`{.haskell}.
-This
+perfectly accessible.
+It would type check because we have `error "Inaccessible
-makes the proof incomplete at best, wrong at worst if there is no way of
+case"`{.haskell}.
+This makes the proof incomplete at best.
-handling the case.

 #### Getting back to the merge again